-Last Updated on 15 December 2024 by Brisbane Livewell Clinic
+Last updated on 24 October 2025 by Brisbane Livewell Clinic Editorial Team

 Irritable Bowel Syndrome (IBS) can indirectly lead to weight gain due to factors like dietary adjustments, reduced physical activity, and emotional eating.
 Managing IBS symptoms often involves avoiding trigger foods, which may result in consuming higher-calorie alternatives.
 Additionally, discomfort from IBS can discourage exercise, and stress associated with the condition may lead to overeating, all contributing to potential weight gain.